 The local government, intent on criminalizing the community, was instead forced to vaccinate residents as children came down with Dengue and H1N1 as a result of the inhumane living conditions.
 Vázquez and neighbors built a “watering hole” consisting of three 250-gallon tanks.
 Residents set up illegal connections to power lines along the main road.
 Men from the settlement ran wires through PVC pipe, placed them underground, through canals, and manually connected to the municipality’s electrical grid.
 Those who could afford to fuel generators would run them as needed.

 “I’m not proud of that,” says Vázquez, staring up at a disconnected power line above a canal that runs through the property.
 “It was dangerous.
 One of our men was electrocuted.
 He lost his hands and half of his face to burns.”
 The man’s son, Jonathan, is now 9 years old and has not been able to return home to Villas del Sol.
 “Multiple community members got sick from breathing exhaust from the generators for such a long time,” she adds.
 “The situation took a toll on all of us.”

 A canal under which residents would run power lines, March 2019.

-Roads constructed by residents, March 2019.
+Roads constructed by residents and a community organization, March 2019.